 Kara’s leadership and relationships with her clients have earned her recognition by Chambers USA, Who’s Who Legal, Law360, the National Law Journal, The Legal 500 and BTI Consulting.
 Her product liability work was selected by the Daily Journal as a “Top Defense Result” in its 2020 “Top Verdicts” feature.
 Chambers USA 2021 ranked Kara for Product Liability: Consumer Class Actions – Nationwide, with clients noting that “Kara is outstanding” and “responsive and technically sound.”
-In 2021, Kara was recognized in Who’s Who Legal: Product Liability Defence.
-In addition, Kara has been repeatedly recognized in Who’s Who Legal: Life Sciences - Product Liability, most recently in 2022.
+In addition, Kara has been repeatedly recognized in Who’s Who Legal: Product Liability Defence and Who’s Who Legal: Life Sciences - Product Liability, most recently in 2022.
 In 2016, Chicago Lawyer selected Kara for their 40 Under Forty listing.
 Law360 named Kara as a Rising Star in the publication’s 2013 annual list of the top lawyers nationwide under 40, one of only five products liability lawyers named.
 Additionally, the National Law Journal named Kara a rising star in Chicago’s 40 Under 40 Special Report and shares clients comments that she is “a calm, tough, creative problem solver.
 She gets results for us.
 We’ve been working together for four years on a products liability class action in addition to other products liability issues…[McCall] consistently stakes out defensible positions and is very persuasive in her advocacy with the court, our opposition and internal stakeholders.”
 Kara has also been recognized by The Legal 500 US 2010–2017.
 She is currently recommended in Product liability and mass tort defense: automotive/transport as well as in the consumer products categories.
 She is described as “an unusually skilled writer and an engaging advocate.”
 In the same publication, in connection with the defense of consumer product companies, she was noted to have “extensive litigation experience” and recommended as “actively involved in consumer fraud cases.”
 She was also lauded for being a “very smart lawyer” and, along with group head Mike Davis praised for “tak[ing] on their clients’ problems as their own” in the pharmaceutical and medical device defense category.
 Kara was also named a 2014 “Client Service All Star” by BTI Consulting Group.

 Kara joined the firm in 2001 after having served as a law clerk for the Honorable Diane P. Wood of the United States Court of Appeals for the Seventh Circuit.
 She earned her law degree from the University of Chicago Law School, where she graduated Order of the Coif and served on Law Review.
 She graduated summa cum laude from Butler University.